 - Remind kids to stay away from candles and jack-o-lanterns with open flames.

-- If no one is home at your own house while you’re out trick-or-treating, opt for a jack-o-lantern with a battery-powered candle.
+- If no one is home at your own house while you’re out trick-or-treating, opt for a jack-o-lantern with an LED candle.

 Choose Smart Costumes